HijaziHassan/histonePTM/README.md

 - choose only to analyze (and output results) of user-defined histone protein (e.g. only `H3`).
-- filter identification with cut-off threshold of missing values.
+- filter identifications with cut-off threshold of missing values.
 - output **File(s) 2** with either removing all unlabeled `me1`,
   `K37mod` (for H3K27R40 peptide) or both.
 - group **File(s) 2** into one file or save each protein results in a